-MCDA retained the Wisconsin Policy Forum to complete a report on the future of senior centers in Milwaukee County.
-The report: Young at Heart, summarized the existing programming and funding challenges in Milwaukee County and reviewed five other counties across the nation to suggest some considerations for moving forward in Milwaukee.
-The report received various media hits and has been shared with the Commission on Aging, its standing committees, and many other aging network shareholders.
-MCDA is in the process of renewing its contract for 2020 programming in the Milwaukee County senior centers with Serving Older Adults (SOA).
-MCDA is working on transferring responsibility for facility maintenance to the building maintenance team in the Department of Administration.
+MCDA renewed its contract for 2020 programming in the Milwaukee County senior centers with Serving Older Adults of Southeast Wisconsin (SOA).
+MCDA has transferred responsibility for facility maintenance to the building maintenance team in the Milwaukee County Department of Administration.
 A number of major facility upgrades are occurring at Wilson, Washington Park and Clinton Rose senior centers.

-The WPF report and Advisory Council recommendations to the Commission on Aging will shape the future RFP's for senior programming.
+The WPF report and Advisory Council recommendations to the Commission on Aging will shape the future RFP's for senior center programming.